-- 1. To set rules, times, and limits so that your child: - Gets to bed early on school nights - Arrives at school on time and is picked up on time at the end of the day - Dressed in accordance with the school dress code - Completes assignments on time - Has a nutritional snack/lunch every day - Limits amount of time spent using electronic media - Takes prescribed medications
+- 1. To set rules, times, and limits so that your child: - Gets to bed early on school nights - Arrives at school on time and is picked up on time at the end of the day - Dressed in accordance with the school dress code - Completes assignments on time

-- To actively participate in school activities such as Parent-Teacher Conferences; - 2.
+- Has a nutritional snack/lunch every day - Limits amount of time spent using electronic media - Takes prescribed medications - To actively participate in school activities such as Parent-Teacher Conferences; - 2.
 To see that the student pays for any damage to school books or property due to carelessness or neglect on the part of the student; - 3.
-To notify the school with a written note when the student has been absent; - 4.
+To notify the front office with a written note or email when the student has been absent; - 4.
 To notify the school office of any changes of address or important phone numbers and e-mails; - 5.
 To meet all financial obligations to the school - 6.
 To inform the school of any special situation regarding the student's well-being, safety, physical or mental health; - 7.
 To complete and return to school any requested information promptly; - 8.
-To read school notes and newsletters and to show interest in the student's total education; - 9.
+To go through and empty (as indicated) the student's homework folder nightly, to read all school notes, emails, and communications, and to show interest in the student's total education; - 9.
 To check RenWeb frequently throughout each quarter to be aware of your child's grades; - 10.
 To support the religious and educational goals of the school; - 11.
 To support and cooperate with the discipline policy of the school; - 12.
 To support the Parent Teacher Organization fundraising efforts and become involved; - 13.
 To treat teachers with respect and courtesy in discussing student problems; - 14.
 To not post negative comments about students, teachers, the administration, or the school on any social media; - 15.
-In an e-learning environment, the daily support of a parent/guardian is critical to providing students with continued quality education through e-learning.
+In an e-learning environment, the daily support of a parent/guardian is critical to providing students with continued quality education.
 Specific guidelines will be provided to parents/guardians with detailed information regarding the e-learning schedule.
+All assigned work is due by 8 AM on the first day back to school or the student will be considered absent.